 Closure in 2014

-Some of the National Water Commission's core functions will transfer to other agencies.
-We have responsibility to:
+It is proposed that some of the National Water Commission's core functions are continued by other agencies.

 The Commission works in partnership with governments around Australia, as well as with peak bodies who are represented on our Stakeholder Reference Group.
 Many of these organisations have responded publicly to the decision to close the Commission.